Jan Arne Telle

 Office: : HIB room 3102

 Professor and member of the Algorithms Research Group.

-Fall semesters I am usually teaching the new course INF 207-Theory of Social Networks, based on the textbook Networks, Crowds and Markets by Easley and Kleinberg.
+Fall 2014 I teach INF234 - Algorithms and the new course INF207-Theory of Social Networks, based on the book Networks, Crowds and Markets.

 For more information please contact me directly or look at my CV in pdf CV in ps

 My research deals mainly with graph algorithms.

 To the question 'Why graph algorithms in computer science?'
 I find David Eppstein's answer exemplary: